ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 Ava – the OPIc Interviewer – An Avatar

 Ava is an avatar figure that personifies the OPIc interviewer.
 Test takers listen to her questions and respond to her.
-Having the picture of Ava on the screen helps to engage the test takers in conversation and mimics a one-on-one conversation with a native speaker of the target language.
+Having the picture of Ava on the screen helps to engage the test takers in conversation and mimics a one-on-one conversation with a proficient speaker of the language.

 How is the OPIc rated?

 As part of the certification process, an OPIc can be rated according to the ACTFL scale, the Interagency Language Roundtable (ILR) scale, or the Common European Framework of Reference for Languages (CEFR) scale.
 An ACTFL OPIc reports a rating between Novice and Superior on the ACTFL scale.
-An ILR OPIc rating reported is between ILR 0 (No Proficiency) and ILR 3 (Professional Proficiency).
+An ILR OPIc rating between ILR 0 (No Communicative Ability) and ILR 3 (Professional Working Proficiency).
 A CEFR OPIc rating is between A1 and C2.

-The OPIc assesses language proficiency in terms of the ability of the candidate to use the language effectively and appropriately in real-life situations.
-It does not address when, where, why, or the way in which a speaker has acquired his/her language.
-The OPIc is not an achievement test assessing a speaker's acquisition of specific aspects of course and curriculum content, nor is it tied to any specific method of instruction.
-The OPIc does not compare one individual's performance to others, but each individual performance to the assessment criteria of the rating framework.
+The OPIc assesses language proficiency in terms of the candidate’s ability to use the language effectively and appropriately in real-life situations.
+It does not address when, where, why, or how a speaker acquired his/her language skills.
+The OPIc is not an achievement test assessing a speaker's acquisition of specific aspects of course and curriculum’s content, nor is it tied to any specific method of instruction.
+The OPIc does not compare an individual's speaking ability to that of others; rather, it assesses the demonstrated individual speaking ability against the specified rating framework.

-Commercial OPIcs are single rated; an ACTFL Certified OPIc rater rates the sample by identifying the speaking proficiency level met by the candidate's performance.
+Commercial OPIcs are single rated; an ACTFL-Certified OPIc rater rates the sample by identifying the speaking proficiency level met by the candidate's demonstrated speaking ability based on the selected rating framework.

-In an Official/Certified OPIc, the OPIc is blindly rated by two ACTFL Certified OPIc raters whose independent ratings must agree before an official rating is released.
+In an Official/Certified OPIc, the OPIc is autonomously and independently rated by at least two ACTFL-Certified OPIc raters whose independent ratings must agree before an Official rating is released.

 Who rates the OPIc?